Mosquito1123/Swapi/README.md

 An IOS app that displays a set of all the People, Films, Species, Starships, Vehicles and Planets from **Star Wars** movies.

 This is the early development stage of Swapi.
+So, it is far from finished. :)

 API and back end service are already written and credit to https://github.com/phalt/swapi, which was developed by